eforrest8/NextGenEmotionComputing/For Future.md

 ### Emotion detection

 Emotion detection is only semi-functional at present.
 This is due to a variety of factors, but chief among them is the nature of the HP Omnicept camera.
 The camera only captures the mouth, which results in images which off-the-shelf facial recognition models do not handle well.
-It may be necessary to pull back from
+It may be necessary to pull back from detecting emotion to detecting mouth expression; smile/frown, etc.

 ## Things to Improve